CurrencyCloud/currencycloud-swagger/src/onboarding-api-pilot/index.md

 ### Terms & conditions

-It is really **important** that any applicant you seek to onboarding through our Onboarding APIs:
+It is really **important** that any applicant you seek to onboard through our Onboarding APIs:

 - has had sight of, understands and accepts [CC's terms and conditions](https://onboarding.paydirect.io/currencycloud/terms_and_conditions); and
 - understands that they are being provided with a regulated service by Currencycloud.